 Now that you know why earnest money helps boost the appeal of your purchase offer, it’s time to consider how much earnest money you should commit to buying the house.
 The amount of money that you offer matters because you want to make a good impression on the seller.
 But, not so much that you couldn’t afford to lose it.
 In an unlikely event, you might have to walk away from the deal due to multiple reasons.

 Earnest money amounts vary depending on where you live in the United States.
 Earnest money totaling 2-3% of the purchase price is typical in a robust real estate market.
 However, the total amount is completely up to the buyer putting up the money.

 Expert Real Estate Agent Advice

 Smart buyers rely on their experienced real estate agent for advice on every part of the house buying process, including earnest money.
 Homes for Heroes real estate specialists are committed to serving Heroes in their communities all over the country.
 These real estate professionals possess an in-depth knowledge of real estate in their area and can offer you terrific advice concerning how to use the earnest money to strengthen your offer on the house.

 As an added benefit, your Homes for Heroes real estate specialist saves you money when you buy your house.
-To thank you for your dedicated service, you’ll receive a check for $700 per every $100,000 of the purchase price a few weeks after the home sale closes.
-Sing up to speak with an expert Homes for Heroes real estate specialist in your community.
+On average heroes receive $3,000 after working with our local specialists to close on a new home.
+Sign up today to speak with an expert Homes for Heroes real estate specialist in your community.